conduktor/conduktor-docs/docs/gateway/index.md

 ### Interceptors

 Once Gateway is deployed, interceptors are used to add technical and business logic, such as message encryption, inside your Gateway deployment.
-Interceptors can be deployed and managed through the [REST API](https://developers.conduktor.io/), and targeted at different granularities (Global, Virtual Cluster, Group, Service Account).
+Interceptors can be deployed and managed through the [REST API](https://developers.conduktor.io/), and targeted at different granularities (Global, Virtual Cluster, Group, Username).
 Read more about [Interceptors](./concepts/06-Interceptors-and-plugins/index.md)

 ### Processing Flow